-Gain staging is a process to maintain optimal audio signal level throughout all the devices used in the audio recording process to maximise the signal to noise ratio.
+Gain staging is a process to maintain optimal audio signal levels throughout all the devices used in the audio recording process to maximize the signal-to-noise ratio.

 In the audio recording, there are two main things we must aware of if we want to maintain a healthy and clean signal.

 Headroom is the room available in the upper area of the signal where we can play with the audio to get the maximum possible loudness.

 The noise floor is the noise in the signal path which comes into existence due to some devices used in audio recording as well as AD/DA conversion and some other reasons.

 The goal is to keep your audio signal as high above the noise floor as possible for a higher signal-to-noise ratio.
 This whole goal can be achieved by Gain Staging.

 This video will help you understand Gain Staging.